The Clear Edge

 Days 1–4: Decision Audit (4 hours)

-Track every decision for 3 full days.
-No filtering.
-Just a comprehensive capture showing where your decision capacity actually goes.
+Track every decision for 3 full days with no filtering.
+Capture everything to build a clear picture of where your decision capacity actually goes.

 What to track: